Pylons/pyramid/docs/narr/configuration.rst

 objects defined within a module.
 These special attributes are typically attached to code via the use of a :term:`decorator`.
-For example, the :class:`repoze.bfg.view.bfg_view` decorator can be attached to a function or instance method:
+For example, the :class:`repoze.bfg.view.bfg_view` decorator can be attached to a function or instance method.

 Once scanning is invoked, and :term:`configuration decoration` is found by the scanner, a set of calls are made to a